The-OpenROAD-Project-Attic/PEX/README.md

 + [PEX](./LICENSE): Regression model-based on-chip parasitic extraction (PEX)
 + [NanGate 45nm Library](./kits/nangate45/LICENSE): open-source standard-cell library for testing and exploring EDA flows
-	* Point to the paths of the Tech LEF, Cell LEF, qrcTech files, PVT libraries, and the user-defined environment file
-	* In the terminal:
- `make all`